nadineMck/nadineMck/README.md

 - 🥇 1st place, Amazon Industry Program 3.0, Project FlutterForecast
 - 🥇 1st place, 42 Beirut & Blackbox.ai Hackathon, Project TestSuite
 - 🏅 Top 8, AUBPC (competitive programming competition)
+- 🏅 Among top 7 teams, NASA Space Apps Challenge Lebanon
 - 🌟 Ranked #1 in Lebanon, Baccalaureate Exams

 ## 🌱 Projects

+### Feel-The-Flow - Dynamic Sound from Motion
+- Developed a system that generates dynamic music based on real-time or pre-recorded motion data from sensors such as accelerometers and gyroscopes
+- Motion-to-Music Mapping: Converts motion data into musical elements like melody, chords, and rhythm, reflecting movement intensity and patterns
+- Integrated custom chord progressions that adapt to the intensity of motion, offering a wide range of musical scales
+- Provides visualizations of both the motion data (accelerometer/gyroscope) and the spectrogram of the generated music

 ### FlutterForecast - Locust Detection Platform
 - Led ML team in developing a platform for NGOs and farmers
 - Utilized NASA's PriThvi-100M geospatial model